dekarrin/ictiobus/docs/ictcc.md

 * LALR(k), selected with --lalr.
 The *L*ook-*A*head *L*eft-to-right, *R*ightmost
 derivation (in reverse) parser also builds a DFA from sets of LR items of a grammar, but it uses a more complex construction than SLR parsers.
-It accepts almost as many langauges as a CLR parser, and often has significantly less of a memory footprint due to a merging algorithm it applies during DFA construction.
+It accepts almost as many languages as a CLR parser, and often has significantly less of a memory footprint due to a merging algorithm it applies during DFA construction.
 * CLR(k), selected with --clr.
 Also known as the canonical LR(k) parser.
 The *C*anonical *L*eft-to-right, *R*ightmost derivation (in reverse) parser uses the